- Study

 Citizens of countries outside EEA/EFTA (exempting the Faroe Islands and Greenland) are required to pay a fee of 50 EUR for the handling and processing of their applications.
 The fee is charged as part of the online application process.
 The handling and processing fee is not refundable.

-Students at UNAK pay an annual registration fee of ISK 100,000.- but not school fees.
-There are no scholarships available.
+Yes.
+Students at UNAK pay an annual registration fee - but not school fees.

 New students pay the registration fee in Ugla´s application portal.
 Ugla is the name of the student system at UNAK.
 Students pay the registration fee through Ugla following their annual registration.